TediusTimmy/FunnyMachine/README.md

 #### Other pie in the sky instructions:
 ### LDS and STS
 Load from and store to scratchpad.
 Have a 16 register "scratchpad", which are registers.
 They don't change constantly.
 Data could be "stored" in them.
+### Address belt
+If LRA dropped on a separate belt, and RET used that belt for the destination, and I had a load/store for that belt, then I could get rid of BRCC.

 # The Memory Map